 Printer Friendly Version

 Ken Lodge's practice is focused on the representation of asset-based and real estate lenders, primarily banks and finance companies, in commercial transactions involving middle-market companies.
-Mr. Lodge negotiates and drafts the full complement of documents which accompany such commercial transactions—loan agreements, notes, guaranties, mortgages, intercreditor agreements, subordination agreements, pledges, assignments, etc. He assists lenders in structuring credit facilities for manufacturers, distributors, retailers, developers and service companies in multi-state and international transactions.
+Ken negotiates and drafts the full complement of documents which accompany such commercial transactions—loan agreements, notes, guaranties, mortgages, intercreditor agreements, subordination agreements, pledges, assignments, etc. He assists lenders in structuring credit facilities for manufacturers, distributors, retailers, developers and service companies in multi-state and international transactions.
 He also has significant experience in handling commercial litigation, loan restructuring, creditors' rights and insolvency matters.

 - Member, Chicago Bar Association